tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItemTargetBorder.md

     ?>

 ### width
-The width of the border.
+The width of the border in pixels.
+By default the border width is set to zero which means that the border will not appear.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItemTargetBorder`